History of the NORINA database

 This is a text version of a lecture held in Copenhagen on October 7th 2003 by Karina Smith in connection with the receipt of The Nordic Prize for Alternatives to Animal Experiments.

 NORINA has been continually updated since its conception in 1991.
-It is maintained by Senior Consultant Karina Smith at Norecopa.
+It has been maintained for most of that period by Senior Consultant Karina Smith at Norecopa*.
 To facilitate searching, the products cited in NORINA have been organised into different Types and Categories.
 There are more than 30 different types of alternatives in the database, including three-dimensional models, video films, interactive CD-ROMs, computer simulations and slide series.
 Each product has, in addition, been assigned to one or more of over 30 categories, such as Anatomy, Dissection, Pharmacology, Physiology and Surgery.
 In this way it is possible for users to conduct more specific searches in the database, to narrow the results to the field in which they are interested.

 The development of the NORINA database reflects the enormous increase in the number of potential alternatives or supplements to the use of animals that has occurred over the last twenty years.
 By 1990 veterinarian Richard Fosse, then working at the Vivarium, University of Bergen, had collected information on approximately 40 programs.
 This information was handed over to the Norwegian School of Veterinary Science in 1991, and became the start of the NORINA project.
 The database was initially sold on floppy discs.
 By 1996, NORINA was so large, and in demand worldwide, that a decision was taken to place the entire database on the Internet, free of charge.
 The U.K. organisation Laboratory Animals Ltd. kindly donated the NORINA server at the Veterinary School, along with several of the computers used for the development and compilation of the database.